 Federal employees have 45 days to contact an EEO counselor.

-Age discrimination involves treating someone (an applicant or employee) less favorably because of his age.
+Age discrimination involves treating an applicant or employee less favorably because of his or her age.

 It is not illegal for an employer or other covered entity to favor an older worker over a younger one, even if both workers are age 40 or older.

 Discrimination can occur when the victim and the person who inflicted the discrimination are both over 40.

 The law prohibits discrimination in any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoff, training, benefits, and any other term or condition of employment.